 The Great Outdoors

 The City of Austin is filled with parks, trails, and beautiful landscape.
 At Barton Creek Greenbelt, a city park, you can hike, mountain bike, cliff dive, swim, or explore caves.
-HI Austin is located directly on Butler Trail, a 10-mile path that winds along the water and through the city.
+HI Austin is located directly on the Butler Trail, a 10-mile path that winds along the water and through the city.
 Jacob’s Well Natural Area and McKinney Falls also offer great outdoor recreation opportunities.

 As the highest point within Austin city limits, Mount Bonnell is the best spot for panoramic views of the city.
 Visit this summit for a remarkable sunset and check out the amazing rock formations that line the area.